Seizures. Choking. Falls. These three—often traumatizing incidents—are prevalent in children and people of all ages with cerebral palsy.

 There are four major categories of CP: spastic, athetoid, ataxic, and mixed.
 These are classified based on mobility limitations and the body part(s) being affected.
 The following is a summary of each type.

 - Spastic CP is the most common, making up 70–80% of cases.
 A person with spastic CP will often have jerky or exaggerated movements, muscles that cannot relax, or stiff muscles.

 - Athetoid CP, or non-spastic CP, affects about 10% of people with CP.
 The person's muscle tone fluctuates, and voluntary control of the muscle is impaired—this means that the affected area of the face, limbs, or torso, for example, may flutter and suddenly move involuntarily.

 - Ataxic CP makes up a small percentage of all cases.
 A person with ataxic CP exhibits problems with balance and coordination.
 Those with ataxic CP have issues surrounding voluntary movement, balance, and coordination.

 - Mixed CP, found in less than 10% of cases, is when a person is showcasing traits of more than one type of CP.
 A combination of spastic and athetoid CP is the most prevalent.

 Seizures and epilepsy

 A seizure, which is a single occurrence, is a sudden surge of electrical activity in the brain.
-Epilepsy is a chronic disorder, characterized by two or more seizures.
+Epilepsy is a chronic disorder characterized by two or more seizures.
 More than 10% of CP patients have epilepsy, which treatment and medication can usually control.
-Children who experience infrequent seizures or have epilepsy are at an increased risk of injury and death compared to those without seizures.
+Children who experience infrequent seizures or epilepsy are at an increased risk of injury and death than those without seizures.

 Witnessing a seizure can be a scary and stressful situation, especially if it is the first time you are in this circumstance.
 Luckily, there are numerous ways you can help keep things under control.